-OTA100 Fundamentals of Occupational Therapy\ 3 Credits
+OTA100 Fundamentals of Occupational Therapy+ 2 Credits

-This course offers an overview of the history, guiding principles, theories, and philosophy of occupational therapy.
-It examines the role of occupational therapy in various service delivery systems including health-care, communitybased and educational settings.
-The course content includes: the Occupational Therapy Practice Framework: Domain and Process and Standards of Practice, the occupational therapy process from assessment to discontinuation of services, role delineations in the healthcare team, wellness and health promotion, safety considerations, and therapeutic use of self.
-Course may include site visits to occupational therapy practice settings.
-Transportation will be the responsibility of the student.
+This course provides an introduction to the occupational therapy profession and to the guiding principles, history, theories and philosophy of occupational therapy.
+Fundamental concepts will be introduced that include goals, values, cultural competence and ethics of the occupational therapy practitioner.
+Service delivery models including health-care, community-based and educational settings will be examined.
+Through lecture, discussion and assignments, students will explore the Occupational Therapy Practice Framework: Domain and Process and the Standards of Practice to learn fundamental concepts including the occupational therapy process (assessment to discontinuation of services), role delineations in the healthcare team, wellness and health promotion, safety considerations and the therapeutic use of self.